rahul-verma/arjuna/docs/source/configuration.rst

 Options Overridable via **Command Line**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Via command line's **-ao** / **--arjuna-option** switches, you can override Arjuna options across every configuration created by Arjuna.
+Via command line's **--ao** switch, you can override Arjuna options across every configuration created by Arjuna.

 You can override options that you can override in a Reference configuration (and hence a coded configuration too).
 In addition, you can override the following: